Is your PC running Sloowly Now?

 On another internet connected PC, go to Bleeping Computer, Click on the Virus Removal tab and find the description of the malware infection that is present on your PC.

-Remove never-used, little-used, or unnecessary programs from your PC.
+Remove never-used or unnecessary programs from your PC.

 Every PC has extra programs.
 This software was either pre-installed by the PC manufacturer who made your PC or by you, either on purpose or without you realizing it when you installed other software.
 That's how many people get software such as multiple toolbars and Google Chrome installed on their PC without them realizing it.